marlago/website/content/experiments/How many languages.rst

 :titleungram:`Possessor violation`

-:error:`Herr Schmidt` küsste :error:`ihre` Mutter bei dem letzten Familientreffen.
+:red:`Herr Schmidt` küsste :red:`ihre` Mutter bei dem letzten Familientreffen.
 	(Mr. Schmidt … her mother ….)

 |

 Can you guess what happened?
 Our results showed that Spanish speakers were more likely to make mistakes and to wrongly accept possessor violations as compared to English speakers.
 Also, Spanish speakers were less disturbed after reading incorrect pronouns (compared to English speakers), which shows that they were less able to detect the violations.
 Overall, this suggests that when reading German sentences, Spanish speakers were limited by their native language, which does not mark possessor agreement.
-That’s how we were able to conclude that the properties of a native language can help (or hurt) in using a foreign language.
+That’s how we were able to conclude that **the properties of a native language can help (or hurt) the use of a foreign language**.

 But most surprisingly, Spanish natives were not all alike!
 Their second language (English) also mattered.
 In fact, the more proficient they were in English, the fewer mistakes they made.
 This is what you can see in the plot below (left): the x-axis shows Spanish speakers’ proficiency in English, and the y-axis shows the proportion of sentences judged as acceptable.
 As their English proficiency increased, Spanish speakers were less likely to wrongly judge sentences with possessor violations as acceptable (red line).
 The graph also shows that for English speakers, Spanish proficiency didn’t affect their performance: regardless of whether they were good or bad in Spanish, their judgments to German sentences were unaffected.

 .. figure:: {filename}/images/L2effect_eng.png
   :align: center
-  :figwidth: 100%
+  :figwidth: 80%
   :alt: L2 effect (english)

   ..

   Influence of a foreign language: For English natives, their Spanish did not influence acceptability whereas Spanish natives were less likely to accept infelicitous sentences as their English proficiency increased.
 The x-axis shows proficiency ratings on a 0–100% scale, with vertical black bars representing the number of participants at each point of the scale.

 These data are really interesting because they show that speaking a foreign language can help you if the grammars of your foreign languages (in this case English and German) align but it doesn’t hurt you if they don’t.
-As a Spanish speaker, you might be better in German if you know a foreign language that makes the same grammatical distinctions as German.
+As a Spanish speaker, you might be better in German if you know a foreign language that makes the same grammatical distinctions as German (like English).
 But if your foreign language does not make a similar distinction (in this case, the Spanish of the English native speakers), then your German performance is unaffected.
-In short, knowing a foreign language can help you be better at a new foreign language but it doesn’t seem to hurt.
+In short, **knowing a foreign language can help you be better at a new foreign language but it doesn’t seem to hurt**.

 -----